Please see the important updates below regarding our ongoing response to the COVID‑19 emergency.

 All account holders are still required to pay their bills and should do so if possible.
 Water bills fund essential infrastructure investments critical to everyday life in Philadelphia.

-Those who cannot pay their bill should apply for help using the application found here.
+Those who cannot pay their bill should apply for help.

 Updated Water Service, Lateral Repair, and New Connection Permit Process

 The following update went in to effect May 1, 2020 in accordance with the Mayor’s revised COVID-19 order authorizing certain construction activity.

 For Emergency Water Service, Sewer Lateral Repair, New Connection, and Discontinuance permits: